 People want answers faster than ever and many aren’t willing to wait.
-In fact, a 2017 report discovered that for every one-second delay in mobile page speed, conversions can fall by 20%.
+In fact, a Google report discovered that for every one-second delay in mobile page speed, conversions can fall by 20%.
 In addition to affecting consumer behavior, your page speed can also impact your website’s rankings in Search Engine Results Pages (SERPs).
-In July 2018, Google began to include mobile page speed into its ranking algorithm, making it even more important that your mobile site loads as quickly as possible.
+Google now uses mobile page speed in its ranking algorithm, making it even more important that your mobile site loads as quickly as possible.

 You need to know how fast Google thinks your site is by using their Page Speed Insights or Test My Site tools, or using a third-party test like PingDom or GT Metrix.
 If these tools report that you have below-average site speed, be realistic about what will improve your site speed.
 It’s easy to get caught up in improving your grade a certain amount, which can quickly consume your time and budget.
 Be practical in your approach and don’t pay an arm and a leg to fix something that will only bring your score up a few points.
 Instead, use the score to point developers in the right direction and give them a good starting point on what changes would have the greatest impact.